-Set the slow cooker to whatever time frame suits you best.
-Cook on high for 4 hours or up to 8 hours depending on your schedule.
+Set the slow cooker to 4 hours or up to 8 hours depending on your schedule.
 If you cook it only for 4 hours, test the cabbage and carrots to make sure they are cooked enough.
+Serve and Enjoy!

 - 1 head Green Cabbage